 The default permissions are 0777, meaning anyone can connect.
-Reasonable alternatives would be 0770 (only user and group, see also under UNIX_SOCKET_GROUP) and 0700 (only user).
-(Note that actually for a Unix socket, only write permission matters and there is no point in setting or revoking read or execute permissions.)
+Reasonable alternatives are 0770 (only user and group, see also under UNIX_SOCKET_GROUP) and 0700 (only user).
+(Note that actually for a Unix domain socket, only write permission matters and there is no point in setting or revoking read or execute permissions.)

-This access control mechanism is independent from the one described in Chapter 4.
+This access control mechanism is independent of the one described in Chapter 6.